Specializing in Individual and Family Counseling for:

 Teens already have a lot of social, academic and life stage stresses, and divorce can pile on added worries and responsibilities.
-Connecting with an adult who appreciates them and realizes that "it's not all about the divorce" can be a game changer.
+Connecting with an adult who appreciates them and realizes that it's not all about the divorce can be a game changer.
 Counseling offers a safe place to talk about their feelings and experiences with an adult whose feelings they don't have to protect.

 Child Therapy / Parenting

-Child counseling begins with an assessment period where I meet with you together and separately to learn about your child, understand all perspectives, and make recommendations for treatment.
+Child therapy begins with an assessment period where I meet with you together and separately to learn about your child, understand all perspectives, and make recommendations for treatment.
 In order to make sure you can speak openly and decide whether you're comfortable with me before you introduce me to your children, the first session will not include children.

 & Clinical Supervision